 A 15-million-gallon water storage tank is being built on property at the southeast corner of the SW Grabhorn Road and SW Stonecreek Drive intersection.
 Future construction of a second water tank is anticipated to be built on the site in 2035.

 - Water Storage Tank: 2022-2025

 - Pipeline: 2022-2025

-The Scholls Area Pipeline Project is a 7.2-mile section of the overall 30-mile Willamette Water Supply System pipeline.
-The Willamette Water Supply Program team is coordinating with public and private road improvement projects in the Roy Rogers, Scholls Ferry and Tile Flat Road areas to install the new water pipeline.
-Partnering on these road projects reduces community and neighborhood impacts by eliminating the need for multiple construction projects.
+The Willamette Water Supply Program team coordinated with public and private road improvement projects in the Roy Rogers, Scholls Ferry and Tile Flat Road areas to install the new water pipeline.
+Partnering on these road projects reduced community and neighborhood impacts by eliminating the need for multiple construction projects.

-- The pipeline north of Beef Bend Road to Scholls Ferry Road (PLM 5.1) is a partnership with Washington County’s Roy Rogers Road widening project.
+The pipeline north of Beef Bend Road to Scholls Ferry Road (PLM_5.1) was a partnership with Washington County’s Roy Rogers Road widening project.
 Visit Washington County’s website for information about road improvements.
-Construction is scheduled to begin in 2019.
+Construction began in 2018 and is now complete.

-- Construction of the pipeline from Scholls Ferry Road to Grabhorn Road (PLM 5.2) is being coordinated with new residential development along Scholls Ferry and Tile Flat Roads.
-Construction is scheduled to begin in early 2019.
+Construction of the pipeline from Scholls Ferry Road to Grabhorn Road (PLM_5.2) was coordinated with new residential development along SW Scholls Ferry and SW Tile Flat Roads.
+Construction began in 2019 and is now complete.